 The contents of the said policy are as below:

 2. Policy Guidelines

 5. CSR Committee & Responsibility

 9. Management Commitment

-In accordance with the requirement of Section 92 of Companies Act 2013 read with Rule12 of the Companies (Management and Administration) Rules 2014 theextract of the annual return in Form MGT 9 is annexed as an Annexure - H.
+In accordance with the requirement of Section 92 of the Companies Act2013 read with Rule 12 of the Companies (Management and Administration) Rules 2014 theextract of the annual return in Form MGT - 9 is annexed as an Annexure - I.

 Transfer of Unpaid Dividend